emrul17/PortfolioProjects/README.md

 GridSearchCV is used to find the best parameters.
 Best score for the parameters are found to be 'learning_rate': 0.1, 'max_depth': 5, 'n_estimators': 250 .
 Using best parameters final MSE is found to be 356.41210502710135.
 Final prediction is made based on the best parameters for the chosen model- gradientBoosting
 # Feature Importance
-Feature importance method is used to find the important feature that influences the predictions.
+Feature importance method is used to find the important features that influences the predictions.
 Most important features are identified as jobtype, yearsExperience and milefrommetropolices.